avkewalr-msft/live-video-analytics/utilities/rtspsim-live555/readme.md

 ## Deploy as an Azure IoT Edge module

-Follow instruction in [Deploy module from Azure portal](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-portal) to deploy the container image as an IoT Edge module.
-In the instructions, use the IoT Edge module option.
+Follow instruction in [Deploy module from Azure portal](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-portal) to deploy the container image as an IoT Edge module (use the IoT Edge module option).
 To play videos from a RTSP client, you will need to bind the container port to a host port and mount a local media folder to the /media folder.
 You can do this by specifying the following in the "Container Create Options"

 ```
     {